The Best Way to Charge Your Device Will Make Its Battery Last Way Longer

 So, what’s a techie (or just the average smartphone owner) to do?
 To make your battery last as long as possible, though, there’s a highly recommended method for charging your devices.
 And you can try it right now!

 Hamilton says that you should only be partially charging your phone to slow down the depletion of your batteries life cycle.
 She says the sweet spot to keep your battery charged is at 25-85%.
+Find out why your phone is charging slowly.

 “Lithium-ion batteries can be stressed at the extremes.
 One of the biggest contenders for destroying your phone’s battery health is letting the phone charge past 100 percent,” says Hamilton.
 “Many people have this habit and don’t realize the damage it causes to their battery.”